 Is Biblical Faith “Justified Trust”?

-There are those that might think that by “faith” the Bible means “justified trust”.
-I am about to present several several Biblical verses to disprove this notion.
+Some might think that by “faith” the Bible means “justified trust”.
+I am about to present several Biblical verses to disprove this notion.

 Why?
 Because of the empty assertion of promises beyond the observable world.
 That is the only thing religions can offer anyone to have faith, empty assertions that have nothing to do with reality.